 When it comes to hard skin or cracked heels, the obvious solution is to rush to the local convenience store and help yourself to creams and lotions.
-This sounds great on paper but when you have to pay the bill, the enthusiasm turns to sadness.
+This sounds great on paper, but when you have to pay the bill, the enthusiasm turns to sadness.

 Even if you are on the right track and fully immersed in the exploration of do-it-yourself remedies, there is a good chance for vinegar to never cross your mind.

 Soften Tough Calluses + Pedicure Soak

 To start with, rice vinegar is higher in vinegar content but less acidic and not so intense in flavor plus it has the ability to change the PH value of the skin and acts as a softener.

 For the Soak:

-1 part rice vinegar
+- 1 part rice vinegar

-1 part warm water
+- 1 part warm water

 The first step in this treatment requires softening the calluses and removing the dead skin.
 Just use equal parts of warm water and rice vinegar and soak your feet for about 30 minutes.
 This will help soften the hard skin on your heels at the same time.

 Then put your feet in cold water so that the blood circulation in your feet gets better.
-Pat dry your feet and exfoliate using the ingredients below or you may apply petroleum jelly and wear a pair of socks immediately to lock in the moisture.
+Pat dry your feet and exfoliate using the ingredients below, or you may apply petroleum jelly and wear a pair of socks immediately to lock in the moisture.

-1 tbsp honey
+- 1 tbsp honey

-1 tbsp course salt (I used the epsom salt)
+- 1 tbsp course salt (I used the epsom salt)

-1 tbsp rice vinegar
+- 1 tbsp rice vinegar

-1 tbsp olive oil
+- 1 tbsp olive oil

 Take the Dead Skin Off – Soften Your Feet

-The honey helps the skin rejuvenate and olive oil provide moisture to the feet while salt and vinegar have exfoliating properties that keep dryness at bay while scraping away the top layer of the dead skin.
+The honey helps the skin rejuvenate, and olive oil provide moisture to the feet while salt and vinegar have exfoliating properties that keep dryness at bay while scraping away the top layer of the dead skin.

 I keep this combination in a small jar in the bathroom.
-The honey helps the skin rejuvenate and the rice vinegar helps balance the skins alkalinity.
+The honey helps the skin rejuvenate, and the rice vinegar helps balance the skin’s alkalinity.

-Vinegar is a key ingredient in homemade skin care remedies but you have a lot of freedom in choosing the rest, with anything from olive oil to salve being appropriate.
+Vinegar is a key ingredient in homemade skin care remedies, but you have a lot of freedom in choosing the rest, with anything from olive oil to salve, being appropriate.

 After a hot bath or shower, while I’m cooling off, I rub some Vaseline into my dry as corn husk heels, put on a pair of bed socks or foot warmers (washable, of course) to lock the moisture in.
 Works wonder for me each time.